 Front axles are required to support the vehicle’s weight and absorb shock from steering.
 The live front axle also drives the wheels so as to pull the car.

 The most common type on a FWD vehicle is the constant velocity (CV) axle.
 With this axle, you’ll find a CV joint located near the wheel.
 The CV joint allows for the driveshaft to transmit power to the vehicle at changing angles without adjusting speed.

 These are also referred to as half-shafts, since they only perform half of the work of a normal axle.
 You find one CV axle per wheel in the front.
 The good news is, if only one side is bad, that’s all that needs to be replaced.

 2. Rear Axles

 It should be obvious that the rear axle is found towards the back of the vehicle.
-It can be a live axle if the rear wheels are part of the drive wheels or it is considered a dead rear axle.
-However, there are different types of rear axles.
+It can be a live axle if the rear wheels are part of the drive wheels, or can be considered a dead rear axle.
+Moreover, there are different types of rear axles.

-The semi-floating axle carries the car’s weight with a bearing on the axle housing and with another in the axle casing.
+A semi-floating axle carries the car’s weight with a bearing on the axle housing and with another in the axle casing.
 You usually find these on light-duty and mid-size trucks.
-The full floating axle transmits torque and contains a wheel hub attached to the axle tube and shaft.
+A full-floating axle transmits torque and contains a wheel hub attached to the axle tube and shaft.
 It contains two wheel bearings, allowing for the weight to be shifted.
 This is most commonly found on heavy-duty and 4WD trucks.

 Finally, there’s the option of a three-quarter floating axle design.
 This elongated tube contains a rotating shaft that is more reliable than the other options.
 It’s best for optimizing side thrust and driving torque.